Articles in the Spring 2002 Category

 Leading the Way

 Posted in S.E.C.
-Education Foundation, Spring 2002 on 10 Spring 2002
+Education Foundation, Spring 2002 on May 2002

-Stats: 78 views and No Comments
+Stats: 2,450 views and Comments Off on Leading the Way

 In 2001, The Society of Exchange Counselors embarked on a journey to re-invent education in the field of creative real estate.
 Recognizing a void in sophisticated education programs targeted to real estate professionals, we have committed our time, expertise and resources to becoming, once again, leaders in providing, sponsoring and underwriting advanced real estate education [...]